Feb 21, 2016

 First, let me start by sharing my definition of sales certification means as it relates to sales rep onboarding.
-Sales rep certification during onboarding means that someone has demonstrated an understanding of ‘What to Sell’ and ‘How to Sell’, and are equipped with enough knowledge to move on to coaching and are closer to being sales-ready.
+Sales rep certification during onboarding means that someone has demonstrated an understanding of ‘What to Sell’ and ‘How to Sell’, and is equipped with enough knowledge to move on to coaching and is closer to being sales-ready.

 While sales certification is a term that many are familiar with, but in my experience, it isn’t always implemented effectively.
 When certifying a sales rep, it’s not just about giving them a pass/fail; they should be able to demonstrate their knowledge and skill in the context of the company’s offering and how it meets the business needs of the customers.
 I’m not suggesting that sales certification isn’t a good idea; it’s important to set a standard of achievement.